vectordotdev/vector/website/docs/reference/transforms/ansi_stripper.md

 ---
-last_modified_on: "2020-04-11"
+last_modified_on: "2020-04-22"
 component_title: "ANSI Stripper"
-description: "The Vector `ansi_stripper` transform accepts and outputs `log` events allowing you to strips ANSI escape sequences from the specified field."
+description: "The Vector `ansi_stripper` transform accepts and outputs `log` events, allowing you to strips ANSI escape sequences from the specified field."
 event_types: ["log"]
 function_category: "sanitize"
 issues_url: https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22transform%3A+ansi_stripper%22